WE SERVE WITH LOVE & COMPASSION

 We begin re-entry transitional care prior to release by working with organizations to ensure there are no gaps in care while transitioning into society.

 We need volunteers and service donations.
 Do you have a skill, service, or product that you would like to share?
 We are always in need of some extra helping hands.
 Reach out today.

 While grants cover our programs and business expenses, they often do not cover direct support to individuals.
 We are seeking funds to provide direct support for our incarcerated community.
 These funds will be used for food, hygiene products, communication supplies, books, and phone service or email services.

 Your letters help save lives.
-Many TGNC prisoners are most often abandoned by family or loved ones.
+Many TGNCI prisoners are abandoned by family or loved ones.
 Once prison staff realizes that a prisoner has no one on the outside to advocate for them, the prisoner becomes a target for neglect, abuse, and worse.
-The simple act of sending cards and letters actually helps build a small bubble of protection against abusive correctional officers while providing much needed emotional support.
+The simple act of sending cards and letters actually helps build a small bubble of protection against abusive correctional officers while providing much-needed emotional support.